jlwj22/jlwj22/README.md

 ## My name is Julius L. Jones Jr, A  third-year Computer Science Major at Morehouse College from Chicago Illinois.

 ### 🔭 I’m currently working on...
-#### A few different projects, like a facial recognition program in Python, and an AirBNB clone in Swift.
-In school im taking classes like Mechanics, and Introduction to black leadership.
-Through the Google Tech Exchange program I am taking Software Development Studio, Applied Data Structures, and Careers in Tech...
-All in Python.
+#### A few different projects, All in my repositories.
 A full course load if you ask me.

 ### 🌱 I’m currently learning
 #### Python and AI/ML.
 These are all brand new to me, and im loving all of them.
 Especially Python.
 Im coming from C++ so its a huge learning curve, but im getting it done regardless.